Stephen Shore (professor): Early life

+Post-secondary education

+Shore was awarded two Bachelors of Arts (one in accounting and information systems and the other in music education) by the University of Massachusetts Amherst in 1986.
+He was awarded a Master of Arts in music education and a Doctor of Education in special education by Boston University in 1992 and 2008, respectively.

+Shore did well academically and socially as an undergraduate student, falsely leading him to assume he had "outgrown" autism.
+While studying for his master's degree, he experienced significant difficultly on a portion of a qualifying exam, which prompted him to undergo another neuropsychological evaluation.
+At that time, he was given a diagnosis of "learning disorder not otherwise specified with characteristics consistent with childhood autism."
+Shore has difficulty completing assignments presented in unfamiliar formats, which motivated him to switch his academic concentration from music education to special education while earning his doctorate.

 Autism-related views and activities

 "Regressive autism" and vaccines

 Shore has labeled the presentation of autistic traits following an early period of apparently typical neurological development "regressive autism" and an "autism bomb."

-While testifying before the United States Congress in 2002, Shore stated the following:
+While testifying before the United States House of Representatives in 2002, Shore stated the following:

 Most of us here today have involuntarily been inducted into this community by the autism [bomb].
 What happens?
 A child is born and develops typically until 18 to 24 months, suddenly hit with a bomb that spreads its shrapnel from the child to the family, to education, the community, and humanity at large.
 The child loses verbal ability; withdrawal from the environment occurs.
 We often see self-abusive and self-stimulatory behaviors, tantrums.
 I was hit with that very same bomb at age 18 months with all those wonderful characteristics that we see going with it.

-In the 2006 book Understanding Autism for Dummies, Shore and his co-authors falsely speculated that such a presentation might be caused by certain vaccines (such as the MMR vaccine), certain vaccine ingredients (such as thiomersal) or too many vaccines given within a short period and suggested parents consider an alternative vaccination schedule.
+In the 2006 book Understanding Autism for Dummies, Shore and his co-authors falsely speculated that such a presentation was caused by certain vaccines (such as the MMR vaccine), certain vaccine ingredients (such as thiomersal), or too many vaccines given within a short period and suggested parents consider an alternative vaccination schedule.
 A chapter in the book written by Andrew Wakefield collaborator Jane El-Dahr also falsely suggested that thiomersal could cause mercury poisoning in autistic children and recommended chelation therapy as a potential remedy.
-Temple Grandin, who wrote the book's foreword and who Shore wrote "read every chapter and made helpful suggestions," has also falsely speculated that vaccines may cause autism, especially in cases in which children become non-speaking after being vaccinated.
+Temple Grandin, who wrote the book's foreword and who Shore wrote "read every chapter and made helpful suggestions," has also falsely speculated that vaccines cause autism, especially in cases in which children become non-speaking after being vaccinated.
 Anti-vaccine activist Jeff Bradstreet was acknowledged in the book (along with El-Dahr and others) for providing medical guidance; anti-vaccine activist and ASA co-founder Bernard Rimland was also thanked for his assistance.